-Term TRIPS Provision Situation Prior negotiation on reasonable commercial terms Article 31(b) Applies to commercial non-emergency authorisations that are not remedies to anticompetitive practices Adequate remuneration taking into account the economic value of the authorization Article 31(h) Applies to all authorisations, but the need to correct anti-competitive practices may be taken into account in determining the amount of remuneration.
-In some competition cases, the remuneration is set to zero. reasonable terms Article 31(l) The owner of the first patent must offer a cross licence on reasonable terms when obtaining a compulsory licence to use a dependent patent promote access to medicine for all Paragraph 4 of Doha Declaration Applies to cases involving public health problems
+Term TRIPS Provision Situation Do not unreasonably prejudice the legitimate interests of the patent owner Article 30 Applies to cases where a compulsory license is implemented under the general exceptions provision (rather than Article 31) Prior negotiation on reasonable commercial terms Article 31(b) Applies to commercial non-emergency authorizations tha are not remedies to anticompetitive practices Adequate remuneration taking into account the economic value of the authoriztion Article 31(h) Applies to all authorizations, but the need to correct anti- competitive practices may be taken into account in deter- mining the amount of remuneration.
+In some competition cases, the remuneration is set to zero.
+The need to correct anti-competitive practices may be taken into account in determining the amount of remuneration Article 31(k) Where such use is permitted to remedy a practice determined after judicial or administrative process to be anticompetitive.
+Reasonable terms Article 31(I) The owner of the first patent must offer a cross license of reasonable terms when obtaining a compulsory license to use a dependent patent Promote access to medicine for all Doha Declaration, Paragraph 4 Applies to cases involving public health problems Adequate remuneration taking into account the economic value of the authorization in the importing country Doha Declaration, Paragraph 6 Applies when exports are authorized under the system es tablished by the August 30, 2003 decision of the General As sembly, implementing paragraph 6 of the Doha Declaration